Writing Events

 When to use idempotency keys

-Always use them for: - Payment processing - Order placement - Any operation with real-world side effects (sending emails, charging cards) - Batch operations
+Always use them for: - Payment processing - Order placement - Any operation with real-world side effects (sending emails, charging cards) - Batch operations - Any client that retries on network errors

 Not needed for: - GET requests (inherently idempotent) - Operations already protected by your own deduplication logic